-When it comes to electricity distributions & supply, the role of transformers is essentially crucial.
+When it comes to electricity distribution & supply, the role of transformers is essentially crucial.
 Before electricity reaches our homes from power stations, its overall voltage needs to be reduced in such a way that our electric wires and equipment are able to operate without getting damaged.
 Electrical gadgets of even the highest quality such as UPS systems from Nantech - one of the leading UPS manufacturers in Chennai can operate smoothly because transformers do their job.

 Varieties of High Voltage Transformers

-Electromagnetic induction is the general principle based on which all high voltage transformers operate.
+Electromagnetic induction is the general principle based on which all high-voltage transformers operate.
 However, there are three important varieties of transformers, namely:

 Various Designs of High Voltage Transformers

 To transform voltage as well as current electric levels, transformers use the concept of electromagnetic induction in both coils.
 They could be set up in either a single phase or 3 phase.
 When you start moving towards the bottom of the list of the high current voltage coils, the size as well as costs of a transformer tend to increase.
 The single-phase configurations can be set up for single-phase, dual-phase, quad phases as well as ladders or even 5-lead.
 Three-phase configurations, on the other hand, are set up for Wye and Delta configurations.